 For me there is nothing more awkward than having your users tell me that my systems are not working properly.
 As a good sysadmin I should notice outages in advance.
 The most frequent cause for mail server issues is a disk that is running full.
 Users are pretty bad with cleaning their mess up.
 For them the space of their mailbox is infinite.
 So one way is to use quotas where possible.
 But at least you should get notified of error conditions on your mail server.

 I will not dive into monitoring deeply here.
 Setting up proper monitoring will easily fill a guide similar to the size of the one you are currently reading.
-(Trust me, I have done a video series on it.)
 But you should either have your own monitoring system set up or at least use an internet service to check if emails are getting through.

 Things I suggest you check frequently: